javigonzalez80/laravel5-gallery/readme.md

 A Laravel 5.3 Photogallery with [lightGallery](https://sachinchoolur.github.io/lightGallery/).

-LightGallery is a lightbox gallery plugin for jQuery,the plugin is free for non-commercial projects, for commercial purposes you need a commercial license.
+LightGallery is a lightbox gallery plugin for jQuery, the plugin is free for non-commercial projects, for commercial purposes you need a commercial license.

 The Gallery has a admin page (url/admin) to create or edit the categories, galleries and photos.
 A gallery needs a category therefore you need to create a category before you create a gallery.